AutoML: A Survey of the State-of-the-Art: NAS Discussion

 \subsection{One-shot/Weight-sharing}

-\textbf{One-shot$\neq$one-stage.} We need to know that one-shot is not exactly equivalent to one-stage.
-As mentioned above, we divide NAS studies into one-stage and two-stage methods according to the flow (Figure \ref{fig:nas_stage}), while whether a NAS algorithm belongs to the one-shot method or not depends on whether candidate architectures share the same weights (Figure \ref{fig:one-shot}).
-We observe that most of one-stage NAS methods are based on one-shot paradigm.
+\textbf{One-shot$\neq$one-stage.} Note that one shot is not exactly equivalent to one stage.
+As mentioned above, we divide the NAS studies into one- and two-stage methods according to the flow (Figure \ref{fig:nas_stage}), whereas whether a NAS algorithm belongs to a one-shot method depends on whether the candidate architectures share the same weights (Figure \ref{fig:one-shot}).
+However, we observe that most one-stage NAS methods are based on the one-shot paradigm.

-\textbf{ What is One-shot NAS?} One-shot NAS methods embeds the search space into an over-parameterized supernet.
-As a result, all possible architectures can be derived from the supernet.
-Figure \ref{fig:nas_stage} shows the difference between the search space of one-shot and non-one-shot NAS.
-Each circle indicates a different architecture, where the architectures of one-shot NAS methods share the same weights among each other.
-One-shot NAS methods can be divided into two categories, which differ in how to handle architecture optimization and weights training: coupled and decoupled optimization \cite{chu2019fairnas,you2020greedynas}.
+\textbf{ What is One-shot NAS?} One-shot NAS methods embed the search space into an overparameterized supernet, and thus, all possible architectures can be derived from the supernet.
+Figure \ref{fig:nas_stage} shows the difference between the search spaces of one-shot and non-one-shot NAS.
+Each circle indicates a different architecture, where the architectures of one-shot NAS methods share the same weights.
+One-shot NAS methods can be divided into two categories according to how to handle AO and parameter training: coupled and decoupled optimization \cite{chu2019fairnas,you2020greedynas}.